juanfrans-courses/mapping_arch_hum/Fall_2016/Tutorials/04_Working_with_Projections.md

 ## Tutorial 04 - Working with Projections
+*Tutorial created by Emily Fuhrman (ef2512@columbia.edu) for the [Mapping for Architecture, Urbanism and the Humanities](https://github.com/juanfrans-courses/mapping_arch_hum) class at Columbia University*

 Projections enable us to represent the earth on a flat surface.
 The WGS84 Geographic Coordinate System is the default projection in QGIS.

 ### Datasets
-This tutorial will incorporate two datasets, one provided by Natural Earth and one provided by the U.S. Census.
-First, download the current administrative boundaries of the U.S., listed below:
+This tutorial will incorporate three datasets, one provided by Natural Earth and two provided by the U.S. Census.
+First, download the current state administrative boundaries of the U.S. from Natural Earth, as well as 2016 state territories (both land and water) from the U.S. Census, listed below:

 * ne_10m_admin_1_states_provinces (Admin 1 – States, Provinces) - Internal administrative boundaries.
 Originally downloaded [here](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/).
+* tl_2016_us_state (States (and equivalent)) - Originally downloaded [here](https://www.census.gov/cgi-bin/geo/shapefiles/index.php).

-And before we start, a brief overview of some terminology.
+Before we start, a brief overview of some terminology.

 ### Datum, Projection, CRS
 #### Datum